By Paul J. Weber and Jessica Gresko

 Mifepristone has been used by millions of women over the past 23 years, and complications from mifepristone occur at a lower rate than problems in wisdom teeth removal, colonoscopies and other routine procedures, medical groups have recently noted.

 Gresko reported from Washington.
-Associated Press writer Mark Sherman also contributed from Washington.
+Associated Press writer Mark Sherman in Washington and Colleen Long in Dublin contributed to this report.